Qymh/q-layout/README.md

 </style>
 ```

-But when the page's business is complex, there will be a a lot of elements and a lot of classeNames, usualy we checked the layout of the page will not direct check the code, we will check it by using chrome's tool, and then if we may change the style we should find the sign of the element first and then can change the element's css.
+But when the page's business is complex, there will be a a lot of elements and a lot of classeNames

+Usualy we checked the layout of the page will not direct check the code, we will check it by using chrome's tool, and then if we may change the style we should find the sign of the element first and then can change css of the element

-It will be not necessary,Image that, if you code css in html, Won't you cut down a step to change css
+It will be not necessary, Image that, if you code css in html, Won't you cut down a step to change css

 for example